VIDA-NYU/raster-join/README.md

 --avg: Computation of avg() aggregation function over the specified attribute.
 Optional argument.
 Count() is the default computation.

 **Example:** ./RasterJoin --nIter 10 --joinType raster --backendIndexName ./taxi-backend --polygonList ../data/nyc_polys.txt --polygonDataset neigh --locAttrib 1 --indexRes 1024 --nAttrib 2 --startTime 1230768000 --endTime 1272808000 --inmem

+## Data used in the Paper:

+The data to be used for reproducing the results involving the NYC Taxi data and the neighborhood polygons can be found at: https://drive.google.com/open?id=1ht2cU21UL2vf1LnwZgdemWGitEBKvzXZ

+The **readme.txt** file in the above shared folder has instructions on using the provided files.